Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore.Native.osx-x64/readme.txt

    =============
    RELEASE NOTES
    =============
-   ChakraCore was updated to version of January 31, 2022.
+   ChakraCore was updated to version of October 7, 2022.

    =============
    DOCUMENTATION